 40 metres did require the assistance of an antenna matching unit, but this was not needed on the 20 metre band.

-There's a lot of information on the internet about delta loop design, many improvement options and configurations are possible.
+There's a lot of information on the internet about delta loop antenna design, many options and configurations are possible.
 This guide should offer an example of how a delta loop could be set up, I hope this information is useful.